Sailanarmo/Math5620/Assign3/Power/readme.md

-# Math 5620 Elliptic Differential Equation
+# Math 5620 Power Methods
 This Routine will compute the Largest and Smallest Eigenvalues of a matrix.
 In this specific use of this routine, we used the Hilbert Matrix and an Elliptic ODE to solve.

 **Routine Name:**           power.cpp